Table of content

 Despite their massive appearance, large breeds of dogs are generally well-tempered, loving, relaxed and loyal animals!
-Throughout the history, these dogs have been greatly used for their strength in order to protect livestock, guard territory as well as hunt!
+Throughout history, these dogs have been greatly used for their strength in order to protect livestock, guard territory as well as hunt!

 1. St. Bernard

 Newfoundlands are massive dogs, their weight comes around 118 kg while their height may be around 183 cm, from nose to tail!
-They are working dogs and great swimmers – therefore, famous for performing water jobs, rescue and sports!
+They are working dogs and great swimmers – therefore, famous for performing water jobs, rescue, and sports!
 They have earned the name Gentle Giants for a reason – they are extremely loving towards their families!

 3. Great Dane

 Great Danes have earned the reputation of being the tallest dog breed in the world!
 Their height can reach about 76-87 cm, while their weight between 54-90 kg.
 Danes were firstly bred for hunting purposes, although over time they have become exceptional companion dogs!
+Great Dane is one of the most Dangerous Dogs in the World.

 4. French Mastiff